 Choose the correct Inline Skates

-Before we start, what is the difference between Roller Skates, Roller Blades, Skate and inline skates?
+Before we start, what is the difference between Roller Skates, Roller Blades, Skate and Inline Skates?

 Roller Skates

-The term Roller Skates is usually used to describe quad skates.
-These retro skates are not very common in Singapore but in US, they are still widely popular.
+The term "Roller Skates" usually refers to quad skates — the classic design with two wheels at the front and two at the back.
+These retro skates are not very common in Singapore, but in the US they remain widely popular.

 Roller Blades